-This interview was conducted by Ilya Parker, panel moderator for Extraordinary Seeds at this year’s WriteAngles conference.
+The following interview was conducted by Joan Axelrod-Contrada, moderator of the Secrets of Successful Writers panel at this year’s WriteAngles conference.

 Why did you become a writer?
 When did the writing bug first bite you?

 In high school, I realized I might have some talent, because I was getting A’s on writing assignments in a really hard writing class while some of the kids who always got A’s in the classes like AP Chem (which I was barely passing) were not.
 So I was like, Huh.
 And I even liked writing the pieces, which were mostly stories about my best friend’s Italian Catholic, fun loving, mafia-involved family, with whom I spent most of my time (I later wrote my first novel about them).
 But I was in no way one of those kids who sat around reading classics or sci-fi series as a teenager or who wrote my first novel at age four.
 I was much too busy acting like an idiot, being a twirler, playing on sports teams, dating pumped-up jocks, and having fun.

 What is the most rewarding part of being a writer?